 Industry Analysis & Industry Trends

 Over the past five years, the proliferation of paperless substitutes has dampened revenue for the Greeting Cards and Other Publishing industry.
-Many industry products, such as greeting cards, day planners and calendars, have been increasingly rendered obsolete, as more consumers prefer digital calendars via their mobile phones.
+Many industry products, such as greeting cards, day planners and calendars, have been rendered increasingly obsolete, as more consumers prefer digital calendars via their mobile phones.
 Moreover, as many downstream markets have consolidated, such as brick-and-mortar book store retailers, the industry has grappled with fewer retailers including industry products on their retail shelves.
 In response, many publishing companies have consolidated.
 In the five years to 2021, industry revenue is forecast to decline.
 Many publishing companies will consolidate, enabling these industry operators to secure superior contracts with downstream markets... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter